 2014-2015 – Evidence Review of What Works in Managing Young Offenders.
 Funded by the Ministry of Justice.
 Forensic Psychological Services.

-I am an Associate Editor of the Journal of Sexual Aggression which is published in association with the National Organisation for the Treatment of Abusers (NOTA) by Routledge.
+From 2009-2017 I was an Associate Editor of the Journal of Sexual Aggression which is published in association with the National Organisation for the Treatment of Abusers (NOTA) by Routledge.
 In 2011 I commissioned and edited three debate papers titled: "Two steps forward and two steps back: Rape investigation and prosecution in the wake of the Stern Review" which are available online at http://www.tandfonline.com/toc/tjsa20/17/3 The papers debate the state of rape investigation and prosecution in England and Wales in the aftermath of the Stern Review and provide numerous challenging and thought provoking insights.
 The papers featured have been were authored by Dr Jan Jordan (Victoria University of Wellington, New Zealand), Dr Kate Cook (Manchester Metropolitan University, UK) and Professor Jennifer Brown (London School of Economics, UK).

 I am on the editorial board of Women's Studies International Forum which is a bimonthly journal to aid the distribution and exchange of feminist research in the multidisciplinary, international area of women's studies and in feminist research in other disciplines.
 The policy of the journal is to establish a feminist forum for discussion and debate.